-- Proceedings By Individual Parity Bond Owners Restricted.
-No Registered Owner shall have any right to institute any action, suit, or proceeding at law, in equity, or in bankruptcy, reorganization, or other similar proceedings under any Parity Bond Authorizing Resolution unless: - an Event of Default has occurred and is continuing; - a Bond Owners' Trustee has been appointed: - that Registered Owner shall have given to the Bond Owners' Trustee written notice of the Event of Default on account of which that action, suit, or proceeding is to be instituted: - the Registered Owners of not less than a majority of aggregate Principal amount of the outstanding Parity Bonds, after the occurrence and during the continuance of that Event of Default, have made written request of the Bond Owners' Trustee and have afforded the Bond Owners' Trustee a reasonable opportunity to institute that action, suit, or proceeding:
+(f) Proceedings By Individual Parity Bond Owners Restricted.
+No Registered Owner shall have any right to institute any action, suit, or proceeding at law, in equity, or in bankruptcy, reorganization, or other similar proceedings under any Parity Bond Authorizing Resolution unless:

+- (1) an Event of Default has occurred and is continuing; - (2) a Bond Owners' Trustee has been appointed;

+(3) that Registered Owner shall have given to the Bond Owners' Trustee written notice of the Event of Default on account of which that action, suit, or proceeding is to be instituted;

+(4) the Registered Owners of not less than a majority of aggregate Principal amount of the outstanding Parity Bonds, after the occurrence and during the continuance of that Event of Default, have made written request of the Bond Owners' Trustee and have afforded the Bond Owners' Trustee a reasonable opportunity to institute that action, suit, or proceeding;

-- there have been offered to the Bond Owners' Trustee security and indemnity satisfactory to it against the costs, expenses, and liabilities to be incurred therein or thereby; and - the Bond Owners' Trustee has refused or neglected to comply with that request within a reasonable time.
+(5) there have been offered to the Bond Owners' Trustee security and indemnity satisfactory to it against the costs, expenses, and liabilities to be incurred therein or thereby; and premium, if any, and interest on any Parity Bond to the Registered Owner thereof or any Payment Agreement Payment when due.

+(6) the Bond Owners' Trustee has refused or neglected to comply with that request within a reasonable time.

-No Registered Owner shall have any right in any manner whatever by his or her action to affect or impair the obligation of Cascade to pay from the Net Revenue the Principal of and premium, if any, and interest on any Parity Bond to the Registered Owner thereof or any Payment Agreement Payment when due.
+No Registered Owner shall have any right in any manner whatever by his or her action to affect or impair the obligation of Cascade to pay from the Net Revenue the Principal of and